mattlianje/pipeviz/README.md

 ```

 ## Motivation
 Large polyglot codebases are hard to map.
-Process on different boxes in different languages, SQL, Python, shell scripts.
-Data moving between warehouses, message brokers, APIs.
+Processes on various linux-boxes in different languages: SQL, Python, shell scripts, etc. Data moving between warehouses, message brokers, APIs.
 Teams owning pipelines independently, no shared runtime.

 There is a central problem: engineers know their pipelines but have no format to declare them (even though they could... and often at compile-time).
 Instead, separate representations like diagrams in Confluence often spawn, and immediately begin to decay and fall behind once they are created.

-There are lineage solutions out there (and many will get good results if you buy into their framework and/or World view): **but**...
+Lineage solutions do exist (and will get good results if you buy into their framework and/or World view): **but**...

 Current lineage tools ask for **a lot**.
 [OpenLineage](https://openlineage.io/) and [Marquez](https://marquezproject.ai/) need agents in your cluster, a metadata store, and careful integration with every scheduler.
 [Atlas](https://atlas.apache.org/#/) wants a full governance platform. [dbt](https://www.getdbt.com/) gives you lineage, but couples you to their manifest and you bend the knee to a framework.

 Pipeviz asks for one JSON file.

 ## Inspiration
-- The general LISP code-as-data ethos
+- The LISP code-as-data ethos
 - [Data-Oriented Programming](https://www.manning.com/books/data-oriented-programming) by Yehonathan Sharvit